CarsonScott/Dual-Coding-Agents/README.md

 ### 2.3) Global Representation

-A neuron functions as a universal memory format which encodes information from multiple domains, enabling construction of multimodal representations and providing the agent with insight unobtainable using any one independent system alone.
+A neurons function as a universal memory format which encodes information from multiple domains, enabling construction of multimodal representations and providing the agent with insight unobtainable by any one independent system.

 ---